gabriel-paulos/tree-implementation/README.md

 * ``` branches, -k ```: The branch factor for vocabulary tree, the default is 10
 * ``` levels, -l ```: The depth for the vocabulary tree, the default is 10

-Tree Implementation

-The following is a scalable vocabulary tree implementation for book covers.

-There are two main components: the data folder which stores the images for both the database used by the tree (in the books folder) and the query image in the test folder.